01micko/bunsen-netinstall/README.md

 The installation process will start.
 Follow any prompts that appear on the screen.

-You will be asked to choose between a regular "full" install, a "lite" install and a "base" install.
+You may be asked to choose between a regular "full" install, a "lite" install and a "base" install, but at this point you should choose the minimal "base" install.

 The "lite" version installs slightly fewer packages and uses fewer system resources, for example by not using composition or menu icons.